If Chuck Hagel was expecting a warm and congenial welcome from his former Senate colleagues today, he was badly mistaken.

 1. Sequestration took a back seat.
 The impending spending cuts were mentioned, but just in passing.
 Hagel did say that he opposed the sequestration cuts and that if sworn in as defense chief he would work to avoid the process.
 But the issue clearly took a back seat to Hagel’s judgment about the 2007 surge of U.S. troops in Iraq and his insights on U.S. nuclear strategy and on Iran and Israel.

 2. Sequestration, or the process to avoid it, is going to be a mess.
 Both Hagel and lawmakers repeatedly said that sequestration was the wrong path to go down, while offering little in the way of an alternative path forward.
 During the hearing on Thursday it was clear that Democrats and Republicans were far apart on spending and revenue priorities.
-Getting lawmakers to compromise will be messy, and some lawmakers seemed resigned to the idea that sequestration is inevitable – thus the Pentagon will potentially be in disarray.
+Getting lawmakers to compromise will would be messy, and some lawmakers seemed resigned to the idea that sequestration is inevitable--thus the Pentagon will potentially be in disarray.

 3. Virtually every other issue took a back seat to Israel.
 Hagel’s past remarks about Israel came back to haunt him.
 All the Republicans and some of the Democrats blasted Hagel for using the term “Jewish lobby” in the past.
 South Carolina Republican Lindsey Graham was especially incensed over the comments, telling the nominee that it sent “chills down my spine.”
 Hagel repeatedly said he regretted his choice of words, but on this issue, at least, he came off as defensive and not terribly sincere.